jaimiles23/jobboard_visitor/README.md

 ### Progressive Careers
 I initially created this program to accomodate my specific career interests; I want to contribute my interdisciplinary experience in program evaluation and technology to a progressive organization.
 This means that I am interested in a *progressive data* career where I use data to help others, e.g., data analytics with a non-profit.

 It can be challenging to find progressive data jobs on well-established job boards like Indeed, Glassdoor, and Monster.com.
-Socially-motivated organizations will post their opportunities on their own internal site or various progressive jobboards.
+Socially-motivated organizations will post their opportunities on various progressive jobboards or their own internal site.
 For example:
 - [Idealist](https://www.idealist.org/)
 - [Humentum](https://jobs.humentum.org/)
 - [National Non-Profits](https://nationalnonprofits.org/)